 Getting to Denali National Park and Preserve

 Denali National Park and Preserve is one of the few national parks that is accessible via public transport.
-Denali is a 4-hour train ride from Fairbanks or 8-hour train ride from Anchorage.
+Denali is a 4-hour train ride from Fairbanks or an 8-hour train ride from Anchorage.
 The Denali Park Train Station is located in the park and transport is available to all the campgrounds from the train station.

-If you are on an Alaska Road Trip or want to drive yourself, Denali National Park is a 2 hour drive from Fairbanks or a 5 hour drive from Anchorage along the Parks Highway.
+If you are on an Alaska Road Trip or want to drive yourself, Denali National Park is a 2-hour drive from Fairbanks or a 5-hour drive from Anchorage along the Parks Highway.

-Where to camp in in Denali National Park?
+Where to camp in Denali National Park?